Babe Ruth

 Ben Chapman started in right field for the Yankees; here's what he thinks

-Ben Chapman was undecided really.
-The right fielder hit seventh in the New York lineup that day and wrote, “He was pointing at Charley (sic) Root who had knocked him down.”
+Yankee right fielder Ben Chapman hit just in front of Crosetti, four spots behind Ruth.
+He wasn’t sure what Ruth’s intent was.
+Here Chapman writes, “He was pointing at Charley (sic) Root who had knocked him down.”
 However, Chapman wasn’t entirely certain.
-Later in the letter he writes,
+Later in the l

-Playing third base that day for the Cubs was Woody English who forever discounted the idea of Ruth calling his shot. “…he held two fingers up saying that’s only 2 strikes.
-The press box was some 200 feet up in the stands and the newspaper men thought he pointed, but he did not.”
+Playing third base that day for the Cubs was Woody English.
+Witnessing the home run from the field, English forever discounted the idea of Ruth calling his shot.
+In this letter English writes, “…he held two fingers up saying that’s only 2 strikes.
+The press box was some 200 feet up

-The Bambino's agent Christy Walsh writes about Ruth and Bill Dickey appearing in Pride of the Yankees
+The Bambino's agent writes about Ruth and Bill Dickey appearing in Pride of the Yankees

-The Bambino's agent Christy Walsh writes about Ruth and Bill Dickey appearing in Pride of the Yankees
+The Bambino's agent writes about Ruth and Bill Dickey appearing in Pride of the Yankees

 Babe Ruth had an agent at a time most in professional sports did not.
 Christy Walsh served Ruth in that capacity for many years.
-In this letter dated January 27, 1942, Walsh tells his assistant that Yankee catcher Bill Dickey has agreed to appear in the Lou Gehrig biopic that would eventually be titled, Pride of the Yankees.
+In this letter dated January 27, 1942, Walsh tells his assistant that Yankee catcher Bill Dickey agreed to appear in the Lou Gehrig biopic titled, Pride of the Yankees.
+Th

 A Story about Babe Ruth